Lian Po

 Lian Po (廉頗; c.
-327 BC – 243 BC), was a prominent General of the Zhao state in the Warring States period of Chinese history.
-He is regarded by Chinese modern folklore as one of the Four Greatest Generals of the Late Warring States period, along with Bai Qi, Wang Jian and Li Mu.
-Since his early years as a general, he won multiple battles, which earn him fame and a successful military career in his home state.
+327 – 243 BC), courtesy name Hongye (洪野), was a prominent general of the Zhao state in the Warring States period of Chinese history.
+He was regarded by the Thousand Character Classic as one of the Four Greatest Generals of the Warring States period, along with Bai Qi, Wang Jian and Li Mu.
+Since his early years as a general, he won multiple battles, which earned him fame and a successful military career in his home state.

 Life

 In Lian Po's early years, he had victories in the wars against Qi and Wei.
-Lin Xiangru, a minister of Zhao, was disliked by Lian Po, because of his rapid rise to power and genius.
+Lin Xiangru, a minister of Zhao, was disliked by Lian Po because of his rapid rise to power and genius.
 But Lin Xiangru, in several famous incidents, took great steps to avoid Lian Po; in one case he even turned from Lian Po's carriage rather than block the great general's route.
 Eventually, all this began to cause shame and embarrassment to Lian Po, and he carried sharp brambles on his shoulder without clothing and asked Lin Xiangru to forgive him.
 Afterward, they became good friends.
 The chengyu of "Carrying Thorned Grass and Pleading Guilt" (負荊請罪), meaning "to offer someone a humble apology, requesting punishment and forgiveness", is derived from this story.

 During the Battle of Changping, Lian Po commanded the Zhao forces against the Qin army under Wang He.
 Deciding not to risk his forces in open battle, Lian Po instead built a series of forts along the Changping area, successfully stalemating the invaders.
-However, King Xiaocheng of Zhao (趙孝成王), under the influence of many courtiers (most of whom were bribed heavily by Qin spies) became dissatisfied with Lian Po's strategy, and decided to replace him with Zhao Kuo (趙括).
+However, King Xiaocheng of Zhao (趙孝成王), under the influence of many courtiers (most of whom were bribed heavily by Qin spies), became dissatisfied with Lian Po's strategy, and decided to replace him with Zhao Kuo (趙括).
 Zhao Kuo was the son of another famous Zhao general, Zhao She.
 Upon being appointed, Zhao Kuo discarded Lian Po's cautious, defensive strategy and recklessly attacked with full strength.
 Meanwhile, the Qin replaced Wang He with the famed General Bai Qi on hearing the news of Zhao's command change.
 The resulting battle was a disaster for the Zhao.
 Zhao Kuo was then killed and his army utterly destroyed after entering a trap set by Bai Qi; 400,000 Zhao soldiers were executed under the Qin commander's orders.

 After the Battle of Changping, Lian Po became the commander of Zhao's army again to stop the invasion of Yan.
 He defeated the Yan army, but in his later years, he was distrusted by the King of Zhao.
 Therefore, he decided to escape to Wei, and then to Chu.
 He died in Shouchun, the capital of the Chu state, living long enough to see the gradual demise of the country he once served.